What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 To see this cycle in its purest form, look up.

-In the early solar system, matter was distributed unevenly.
+In the early solar system, matter was unevenly distributed.
 One region accumulated slightly more mass.
 That mass increased gravitational pull.
 Increased pull attracted more matter.

 Feedback kicked in.